felys-lang/felys-docs/docs/en/api/overview.md

 # Overview

-By using the API, you can build your own distribution of Felys.
-It can be turned into a CLI or an online code execution website through Rust ecosystem.
-It allows you to inject customized constants and functions.
-This requires a certain level of Rust proficiency, and no introductory tutorials will be provided here.
+By using the Felys API, you can build your own distribution of Felys.
+This distribution can be transformed into a CLI tool or an online code execution platform using the Rust ecosystem.
+The API allows you to inject customized constants and functions.
+However, this requires a certain level of Rust proficiency, and no introductory tutorials are provided here.

 ## Setup

-In the project directory, run this in the terminal:
+In your project directory, run the following command in the terminal:

 ```shell
 cargo add felys
 ```

-Import the followings, make sure it does not conflict with others.
+Import the following modules, make sure they do not conflict with other imports:

 ```rust
 use std::collections::HashMap;